box/kube-applier/README.md

 up-to-date with their associated spec files (JSON or YAML) in the repo.

 Configuration is done through the `kube-applier.io/Waybill` CRD.
-Each namespace in a cluster defines an Waybill CRD which defines the source of truth for the inside the repository.
+Each namespace in a cluster defines a Waybill CRD which defines the source of truth for the inside the repository.

 Whenever a new commit to the repo occurs, or at a [specified